high20212021/Cyclone/CONTRIBUTING.md

-# Genisys Contribution Guidelines
+# Cyclone Contribution Guidelines

 ### Questions

 No questions on GitHub.
-Consider one of our [chats](https://github.com/iTXTech/Genisys#discussion).
+Consider one of our chats(QQ).
 Channel rule: **Don't ask to ask, if anyone is here or alive, or uses something.
 Just ask, and we'll get moving along.
 Thanks.**

 ### Issues